 For a video tutorial on using SlideRoom, please click here.

-An information session about the application and fellowship will be held on Wednesday, October 19, 2022 at 12:00 p.m.
-CST on Zoom at this link.
-The recording of last year’s information session is available below.
+The recording of last cycle’s information session is available below.
 (Please note that since the posting of the video, our definition of a full-length play has adjusted to a piece running over 45 minutes in performance.)